side effects, dosage, reviews, how to take & discontinue, uses, pros & cons, and more

 - 8. How Long Thorazine (chlorpromazine) Takes to Work

-- 9. How to Stop Taking Thorazine (chlorpromazine hydrochloride)
+- 9. How to Stop Taking Thorazine (chlorpromazine)

 - 10. Thorazine’s (chlorpromazine) Half-Life & Average Time to Clear Out of Your System